-It provides a process-oriented approach in the management of the system.
+It provides a process-oriented approach to the management of the system.
 And also the requirements of the standard are generic and can be applied to any organization regardless of the size, products, or services it provides.

-Just like every other management system standard, QMS ISO 9001:2015 is based on PLAN-DO-CHECK-ACT methodology also known as the Deming cycle.
+Just like every other management system standard, QMS ISO 9001:2015 is based on the PLAN-DO-CHECK-ACT methodology also known as the Deming cycle.

 2. Environmental management system ISO 14001:2015.

 This standard was developed in the year 2015 specifically to cater to environmental issues holistically.
 It’s standard in the family of ISO 14000 that organizations can be certified to.